BigStationW/ComfyUi-TextEncodeEditAdvanced/README.md

 The default TextEncodeQwenImageEdit node downscales your images to 0.15 megapixels before feeding them to the VLM.

-This custom node gives you control over that threshold, allowing you to eventually find a better sweet spot for your specific use case.
+This custom node gives you control over that threshold (vl_megapixels), allowing you to eventually find a better sweet spot for your specific use case.

 By adjusting this threshold, you may achieve: